 What causes CRPS Type 1?

-The exact cause of CRPS Type 1 is not fully understood, but it is believed to be related to an injury or trauma that affects the peripheral and central nervous systems.
+The exact cause of CRPS Type 1 is not fully understood.
+Still, it is believed to be related to an injury or trauma that affects the peripheral and central nervous systems.
 It can be triggered by various factors such as fractures, surgery, sprains/strains, burns or cuts, and being in a cast.
 Certain risk factors, such as being female, having severe trauma, lower limb injury (especially the foot), or pre-existing conditions like poor circulation, diabetes, autoimmune disorders, or prior nerve damage, can increase the likelihood of developing CRPS Type 1.

 What are the treatment options for CRPS Type 1?